hugs/appium-arduino-driver/README.md

-# Appium Raspberry Pi Driver
+# Appium Arduino Driver

-This is an [Appium](https://github.com/appium/appium) driver for the Raspberry PI GPIO header.
+This is an [Appium](https://github.com/appium/appium) driver for the Arduino Micro.
 It is currently not integrated as a first-party driver in the Appium server, but it can be run in standalone mode.
-For GPIO interaction it relies on [Johnny Five](http://johnny-five.io/) and the [raspi-io](https://github.com/nebrius/raspi-io) IO plugin for it.
+It relies on [Johnny Five](http://johnny-five.io/).

+It was designed as a proof-of-concept to show controlling an iPhone running iOS 13 with an Arduino Micro acting as a USB Mouse.
+(USB Mouse support is new in iOS 13.)

 ## Installation

-We assume you have a raspi with some version of linux installed which can handle this server and its dependencies.
-On the raspi, ensure Node.js and NPM are installed, then clone this repo somewhere.
+We assume you have an Arduino Micro with StandardFirmata installed on it.
+On a computer, ensure Node.js and NPM are installed, then clone this repo somewhere.
 Inside the repo, run:

 ```
 npm install